hzeller/timg/README.md

 ### https://timg.sh/

-A user-friendly viewer that uses 24-Bit color capabilities and unicode character blocks to display images, animations and videos in the terminal.
+A user-friendly terminal image viewer that uses graphic capabilities of terminals (Sixel, Kitty or iterm2), or 24-Bit color capabilities and unicode character blocks if these are not available.

-On terminals that implement the [Kitty Graphics Protocol] or the [iTerm2 Graphics Protocol] this displays images in full resolution.
+On terminals that implement the [sixel] protocol, the [Kitty Graphics Protocol], or the [iTerm2 Graphics Protocol] this displays images in full resolution.

+But even the fallback block display is usable.
 ![](./img/sunflower-term.png)

 Displays regular images, plays animated gifs, scrolls static images and